Randomized spectral co-clustering for large-scale directed networks: Introduction

 Given the fast randomization techniques, it is also critical to study the statistical accuracy of the resulting algorithms under certain generative models.
 To this end, we assume the directed network is generated from the \emph{stochastic co-block model} (ScBM) or the \emph{degree-corrected stochastic co-block model} (DC-ScBM)~\citep{rohe2016co}.
 These two models assume the nodes are partitioned into two sets of non-overlapping blocks, one corresponding to the row cluster and the other to the column cluster.
-Generally, nodes in the same row (column) block are stochastic equivalent senders (receivers).
-That is to say, two nodes send out (receive) an edge to (from) a third node with the same probability if these two nodes are in the same row (column) cluster.
-The difference of these two models lies in that the degree-corrected model~\citep{karrer2011stochastic,rohe2016co} considers the degree heterogeneity arising in real networks.
+Generally, nodes in the same row (column) cluster are stochastically equivalent senders (receivers).
+That is, two nodes send out (receive) an edge to (from) a third node with the same probability if these two nodes are in the same row (column) cluster.
+The difference of these two models lies in that the degree-corrected model~\citep{karrer2011stochastic,rohe2016co} considers the degree heterogeneity arising in real-life networks.
 The statistical error of the randomized spectral co-clustering is then studied under these two settings.

-The main contributions of the paper are summarized as follows. \begin{itemize} \item We develop two new fast spectral co-clustering algorithms based on randomization techniques, namely, the random-projection-based and the random-sampling-based spectral co-clustering, to analyze large-scale directed networks.
-In particular, the proposed algorithms are applicable to networks without and with degree heterogeneity. \item We analyze the true singular vector structure of population adjacency matrices generated by the ScBM and the DC-ScBM.
-The results explain why the spectral co-clustering algorithms work well for directed networks and provide insights on designing the co-clustering algorithms for networks with and without degree heterogeneity. \item We theoretically study the approximation performance and the clustering performance of the two randomization schemes under the assumption of the two block models.
-It turns out that under mild conditions, the approximation error rates are consistent with those in without randomization, and the misclustering error rates are better than those in \citet{rohe2016co} and \citet{rohe2012co}, although the latter two are not established in the randomization scheme.
-This is because the technical tools that we use to bound the misclustering error are different from those in \citet{rohe2016co} and \citet{rohe2012co}.
+The merits of the current work lie in the following aspects: \begin{itemize} \item We analyze the true singular vector structure of population adjacency matrices generated by ScBMs and DC-ScBMs systematically.
+The results explain why the spectral co-clustering algorithms work well for directed networks and provide insights on designing the co-clustering algorithms for networks with and without degree heterogeneity.
+Different from most existing works of literature, we do not assume the row clusters and column clusters have the same number nor assume the ScBMs are of full-rank.
+We also provide insightful conditions which would lead to the success of spectral co-clustering-based algorithms.